 “I should be home by 2 pm if you have any questions or concerns.”

-“I am going to visit my neighbor across the street while you work, but just come get me if you need me.”
+“I am going to visit a family member across the street while you work, but just come get me if you need me.”

 Randomly Show Up